 kaddu ki kheer

-This easy kaddu ki kheer recipe uses ghee, cardamom powder and saffron for an extra flavorful taste and the generous use of almonds add richness.
+This easy kaddu ki kheer recipe uses ghee, cardamom powder, and saffron for an extra flavorful taste and the generous use of almonds adds richness.
 This famous Hydrabadi style kaddu ki kheer can be served warm or chilled as a classic Indian sweet and dessert for any occasion.

 Simple to cook, needs few ingredients, and tastes amazing.
 This Navratri, offer the goddess this pumpkin kheer, ask for her blessings, and eat it with your family as well.